 Now imagine a child, eight years old, under the same circumstances.
-But instead of skipping out on breakfast because she is too busy, she misses breakfast and dinner because it’s not something that her parents can afford.
-I am not giving you a lesson on the aspects of poverty in this country because you are unaware but because poverty is something that people just don’t talk about it.
+But instead of skipping out on breakfast because she is too busy, she misses breakfast and dinner because her parents are unavailable or unable to provide that meal.
+I am not giving you a lesson on the aspects of poverty in this country because you are unaware but because poverty is something that we are reluctant to discuss.
 It’s not a sexy topic and people think of it as something that happens in a town in another continent as opposed to right in their own backyards.
 Or, for me, it was 150 miles away when I was first introduced to the writings of Jonathon Kozol who described the children of the South Bronx in such exquisite, heart-wrenching detail that it was hard then and even now, to resist the urge to jump up and do something.
 But what?
 That’s the question that has remained.

 Last week I attended a rally to restore over two billion dollars in funding cuts to the New York State budget.
 The week before that I sat and listened to a high school senior give her all to profess the detrimental effects that education cuts have on her schooling.
 Then I sat in meeting where the narrative continues to be that though teachers did not cause this economic crisis, someone needs to be the villain and they - those who are educating your children - have been chosen for that role.
 And then I read legislative language where the amount a school district receives in funding will be proportionate to how well a teacher does on their evaluation.
 Meanwhile teachers are continually feeling demoralized and telling their own children not to go into the profession because they deserve to have a career where they are not devalued and disrespected.